 We write several articles for both the licensed notary and those wanting to become a notary public in New York State.
 If you need to prepare for the New York notary exam, we can assist you.
 Our notary training course helps place you in an outstanding position to pass the exam.
 Visit our homepage or visit our Frequently Asked Questions page to learn how to become a New York Notary.

-There are many types of documents that require notarization.
+There are several types of documents that require notarization.
 In addition, there are specific types of notarial acts, These acts depend on the dictates of the document itself.
 Our purpose here isn’t to list all the types of notarization, nor all the types of documents that require notarization.
 But, we want to give you some insight.
 Let’s start with the three most commonly notarized documents, or types of notarial acts.
 Then, let’s look at ways to apply them.
-If you require in-depth information about becoming a notary in New York, visit State’s webpage for specific Information.
+If you require in-depth information about becoming a notary in New York, visit New York State Notary webpage for specific Information.

 Types of Notarial Acts